gravitational/teleport/rfd/00xx-ec2-tags.md

 - Individually adding each tag as a dynamic label
 - Using the AWS API gateway, where the cost scales with the number of nodes using it

-As of Jan 2022, [instance tags are available via the instance metadata service](https://aws.amazon.com/about-aws/whats-new/2022/01/instance-tags-amazon-ec2-instance-metadata-service/).
+As of January 2022, [instance tags are available via the instance metadata service](https://aws.amazon.com/about-aws/whats-new/2022/01/instance-tags-amazon-ec2-instance-metadata-service/).
 This will allow Teleport nodes to discover their own instance tags.
 Unlike the AWS API gateway, instance metadata requests are free and per-instance.

 ## Details